YPCloudInc/Clouder/md/Setting Up.md

 ---
 * Reminders:
     * Visit "[Clouder](https://github.com/YPCloudInc/Clouder/)" for more docs
-    * Your code and other resources you develop will be stored in Gitops
+    * Your code and other resources you develop will be stored in GitLab
     * Markdown Syntax Guide - [English](https://www.markdownguide.org/basic-syntax/) / [中文](https://markdown.tw/)